-Julia Douthwaite, professor of French in the University of Notre Dame’s Department of Romance Languages and Literatures, is organizing a series of events to honor Swiss philosopher and writer Jean–Jacques Rousseau’s 300th birthday and stimulate a cross–disciplinary discussion on social justice and human dignity.
+Julia Douthwaite, professor of French in Notre Dame’s Department of Romance Languages and Literatures, is organizing a series of events to honor Swiss philosopher and writer Jean–Jacques Rousseau’s 300th birthday and stimulate a cross–disciplinary discussion on social justice and human dignity.

 Knowing that others at Notre Dame would find the collection just as moving, Douthwaite approached the curator and the photographers who were at the opening and convinced them to make the Snite Museum of Art the exhibit’s first stop in the United States.

-According to Douthwaite, faculty throughout the University are planning to incorporate the exhibit into classes they will teach in spring.
-Those participating are from the College of Arts and Letters’ Program of Liberal Studies, Ph.D. in Literature Program, and departments of American studies, Romance languages and literatures, English, political science and history, as well as faculty from the Kellogg Institute for International Studies and the Law School’s Center for Civil and Human Rights.
+According to Douthwaite, faculty throughout the University are planning to incorporate the exhibit into classes they will teach in spring 2012.
+Those participating are from the College of Arts and Letters’ Program of Liberal Studies, Ph.D. in Literature Program, and departments of American studies, Romance languages and literatures, English, political science, and history, as well as faculty from the Kellogg Institute for International Studies and the Law School’s Center for Civil and Human Rights.

 “The demonstrable commitment to social justice and poverty studies at Notre Dame make this kind of work take flight here,” she says.

-During summer 2011, Douthwaite worked with two French students, Lea Malewitz and Lauren Wester, to prepare the exhibit with colleagues in Notre Dame’s Snite Museum of Art and translate into English the original French exhibit catalogue, Dignité: Droits humains et pauvreté.
+During summer 2011, Douthwaite worked with two French students, Lea Malewitz and Lauren Wester, to prepare the exhibit with colleagues in the Snite Museum and translate into English the original French exhibit catalogue, Dignité: Droits humains et pauvreté.

 Douthwaite and the students also selected excerpts from Rousseau’s texts and paired them with images from the exhibit to create study guides for students and the faculty who plan to incorporate discussions of the project into their curricula.